erwidman/bank_ledger_interview/README.md

 ### Description
 The program provided is an implementation of a simple personal bank ledger.
 It consist of a CLI and REST API which I created to experiment (I have never created a REST API in C#).
 There is a minimalistic React frontend provided in FrontEnd/public/index.html which can be viewed in the browser locally.
 If the program is run with the argument "--webapi", it will execute the REST service on port 9000 : otherwise the CLI executes.
 I have the service setup to use my personal dev AWS RDS MySql DB for persistent storage.

-(Note: the FrontEnd folder will not appear in Visual Studio)

 ### Implementation